 What if you’re on the other side of the screen and you are the one making the donations?
 One key thing to remember is the IRS does not allow you to deduct crowdfunded contributions during tax time.
 If you’re donating to a friend, family member, or a cause that supports an individual’s personal needs, you cannot claim a tax deduction for your contribution.
 That said, most GoFundMe pages do not qualify.
 Some GoFundMe campaigns are set up to benefit nonprofit organizations or charities.
 In these cases, donations may be tax-deductible if the organization is a registered 501(c)(3) organization.
 Before making a donation, it’s crucial to verify whether the recipient organization has tax-exempt status under the IRS rules.
 GoFundMe offers an option to donate directly to verified charities.
 However, donors should always ensure they keep records of their contributions to claim any potential tax deduction.

-There are other tax obligations to keep in mind if you donate large sums of money.
+There are other tax obligations to keep in mind if you donate large sums of money through GoFundMe.
 That is the federal gift tax.
 The gift tax is a federal levy on gifts over a certain value.
 Gifts can include money, property, art, vehicles, and more.
-In 2024, the federal gift tax exclusion cap is $18,000.
-This means you can give a single person up to $18,000 without having to report it to the IRS.
+In 2025, the federal gift tax exclusion cap is $19,000.
+This means you can give a single person up to $19,000 without having to report it to the IRS.

 If you exceed the annual limit, you’ll need to file a federal gift tax return via IRS Form 709.
-However, just because you file this return doesn’t necessarily mean you’ll owe taxes on the gift.
-You technically won’t owe taxes until you’ve exhausted the lifetime exemption amount, which is $13.61 million in 2024.
+However, just because you file this return doesn’t necessarily mean you’ll owe taxes on the GoFundMe gift.
+You technically won’t owe taxes until you’ve exhausted the lifetime exemption amount, which is $13.99 million in 2025.
 If you finally exhaust the lifetime limit, you’ll be subject to a gift tax rate from 18% to 40%, depending on how much you gifted.

 Tax Help for GoFundMe Users

 The important thing to keep in mind here is that there are responsibilities on both sides of the aisle, whether you are the organizer of a crowdfunding campaign or a donor.
 If you are the organizer, always make sure to use the platform responsibly and transparently.
-Provide accurate information to donors about how their contributions will be used.
 If you are a donor, stay below the annual gift tax limit as often as possible.
 When you can’t, or when you finally exhaust the lifetime limit, make all the necessary tax filings and payments.
 Keeping accurate records, verifying the tax-exempt status of charitable organizations, and consulting with a tax professional are key steps in ensuring that both donors and recipients stay compliant with IRS regulations.
+Additionally, implementing Financial Protection and Cybersecurity Excellence strategies can further safeguard your crowdfunding activities.
 Optima Tax Relief is the nation’s leading tax resolution firm with over a decade of experience helping taxpayers.

 If You Need Tax Help, Contact Us Today for a Free Consultation